 If there are only four teeth (or less) on each side of a dental arch, then in any case a snoring mouthpiece therapy should be ruled out.
 The pressure of the snoring mouthpiece is distributed among too few teeth which could negatively affect their stability.
 However, there is still great help for affected tongue snorers.
 They could use positional therapy devices that help to avoid sleeping on the back.
 This stops tongue snoring.

 If you are a wearer of a removable denture or oral prosthesis, you generally cannot use a snoring mouthpiece.
 In this case, the snoring mouthpiece cannot be anchored to a sufficiently stable base.

 As an alternative to snoring mouthipeces, positional therapy might be a great option for you.

 Fixed implants or bridges on the other hand don’t necessarily prevent the use of a snoring mouthpiece.
 Nevertheless, even in this case you should consult your dentist first before you buy a snoring mouthpiece.

-If you have a severe overbite, the standard advancement of snoring mouthpieces may not be sufficient enough in your case ( = the bands may be too short).
-One mouthpiece (SomnoFit), however, caters to patients with a strong overbite.
-Its strips can be reconnected in a way that they fit comfortably even with a strong overbite.
-Further information and details can be found in the snoring mouthpiece’s product sheet.
+If you have a severe overbite, the standard advancement of snoring mouthpieces may not be suitable in your case ( = the bands may be too short).
+One mouthpiece (SomnoFit), however, caters to patients with a severe overbite.
+Its connecting bands can be adjusted and connected in a way that ensures that they fit comfortably even despite a severe overbite.

 Snoring Mouthpieces and Bruxism (Teeth Grinding)